Review: London’s Elizabeth Line vs Heathrow Express

 The new Elizabeth Line is not only quick enough for most people, it’s also more affordable and gets you to more places in London without the hassle of changing trains at Paddington.

-The Heathrow Express rockets between Heathrow – specially Terminals 2, 3 and 5 – and Paddington in around 15 minutes, and trains run every quarter-hour.
+The Heathrow Express rockets between Heathrow – specifically Terminals 2, 3 and 5 – and Paddington in around 15 minutes, and trains run every quarter-hour.

 But Heathrow and Paddington are the only stops – so if you need to go further afield that Paddington, you’ll have to change trains (indeed, making your way from the HEX platform at Paddington’s regional line platforms down to the underground Tube platforms).

-Trains run from all four Heathrow terminals (using the Heathrow Express platforms and tunnels) east to six ‘core’ underground stations – including Paddington, Bond Street, Tottenham Court Road and Liverpool Street – and through to the Canary Wharf business district and beyond.
+Trains run from all four Heathrow terminals (using the Heathrow Express platforms and tunnels) eastwards to six ‘core’ underground stations – including Paddington, Bond Street, Tottenham Court Road and Liverpool Street – and then continue to the Canary Wharf business district and beyond.

-All these stations, and several others along the Elizabeth Line, also serve as interchange stations for eight popular Tube lines as well as the Overground and DLR lines and regional Network Rail services.
+All six of those key stations, and several others along the Elizabeth Line, also serve as interchange stations for eight popular Tube lines as well as the Overground and DLR lines and regional Network Rail services.

 Clearly, the Elizabeth Line wins for convenience.